DIPlib/diplib/doc/src/features.md

 connected component found for that label will be measured.
 Any holes in the object are not included in the perimeter either.

+This value is reported in physical units, but only for isotropic (square) pixels.
+For anisotropic pixels, the length is reported in pixels, ignoring pixel sizes.

 \subsection size_features_SurfaceArea SurfaceArea
 The 3D equivalent to the \ref size_features_Perimeter feature.
 It does not assume a single connected component, and will include all surfaces in the measurement, including those of holes.

+This value is reported in physical units, but only for isotropic (square) pixels.

 !!! literature
     - J.C.
 Mullikin and P.W.
 Verbeek, "Surface area estimation of digitized planes," Bioimaging 1(1):6-16, 1993.